-Direct and Indirect Speech – Exclamatory Sentences Exercises consist many exercises for practice.
+Direct and Indirect Speech – Exclamatory Sentences Exercises consist of many exercises for practice.
 This is useful for everyone.
 Be it a school going student or a competitor.
-Answer section is also there for check up.
+The answer section is also there for a check-up.

 Direct and Indirect Speech Exclamatory Sentences Exercises – 1

 - The teacher said, “What a lazy boy are!”

 - The king said, “Alas!
 Our enemies are too strong.”

 - My father said to me, “Bravo!
 You have got very good marks.”